Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/services/service-availability.md

 * Impacted - indicated by an amber icon
 * Unavailable - indicated by a red icon

-When any of the above status's are chosen a default message will be displayed, and can be edited.
+When any of the above statuses are chosen a default message will be displayed, and can be edited.
 Once saved the status and message will be visible to the subscribers of the service on the Service and or Customer Portals, and analysts who support the Service through the user app in the following places:

 * Services List
 * Request List